Are you an adviser? Go to Unbiased Pro

 What are the rules around tax and OEICs?

-The main taxes UK taxpayers need to consider are:
+The main taxes you need to consider are:

-If your investments are humble and generate income below the thresholds, you won’t have to pay tax.
+If your investments are humble and generate income below the thresholds, you won’t have to pay taxes.

-But there is another, entirely legal, way to avoid getting taxed on your OEIC income, even if it’s above the tax thresholds…
+There is another legal way to avoid being taxed on your OEIC income, even if it’s above the tax thresholds.

 Using an ISA to invest in OEICs